The importance of strategy execution

 Source: The Strategy Execution Capability Survey conducted by Dr Andrew MacLennan at London Business School

-Strategy execution is fundamentally about translating strategies into critical activities and high performance.
+Strategy execution is fundamentally about translating strategies into critical activities to ensure high performance.
 It is the glue between conceptual goals and concrete actions.

-Crucially, it is distinct from change management – although an equally important challenge, managing change can destroy value if it is misaligned with strategic intent.
+Crucially, strategy execution is distinct from change management.
+Although an equally important challenge, managing change can destroy value if it is misaligned with valid strategic intent.
 Many organisations have both sound strategies and efficient operations, but suffer from a disconnection between the two.
 Effective strategy implementation closes that gap.

 Our deep expertise in strategy execution helps our clients to focus on delivering the right change.